agherzan/yubikey-full-disk-encryption/README.md

 ```
 For unlocking an existing device on a running system, you can use ykfde-open script, see ykfde-open -h for help.

-As unpriveliged user using udisksctl:
+As unprivileged user using udisksctl:
 ```
 ykfde-open -d /dev/<device>
 ```